Kissing traditions: Kissing the Blarney stone

 Kissing the Blarney Stone (also called the Stone of Eloquence) is a popular custom in the Castle of Blarney in Ireland.
 The stone is below the battlements on the parapet, making kissing the stone difficult.
 Originally, people would be hung by their feet over the parapet and be lowered to reach the stone.
 However, after a man died from falling, a new system was developed.
 The person now lies on their back with someone securing their feet, and they lower themselves downward while holding on to iron rails.
 Then, they can reach the stone that people have kissed for hundreds of years.
 How this tradition started is unknown, but people who succeed in kissing the stone are said to be given the gift of eloquence.
 One legend describes an old woman who was rescued from drowning by the king of Munster.
 She rewarded him by casting a spell on a stone that would give him magical speaking abilities whenever he kissed it.
 Another story tells of a past ruler of the castle, Dermont McCarthy, who was noted for never giving up his castle to Queen Elizabeth I. McCarthy was expected to give the castle to the Queen as a sign of his loyalty, however, he always seemed to have an excuse to put it off.
 He was said to have had convincing and eloquent reasons for postponing his gift, thus the Queen began to call it "Blarney talk".
 The word Blarney now means "the ability to influence and coax with fair words and soft speech without giving offense".
 This led to the belief that anyone who kissed the stone would receive McCarthy's skill or the "gift of the gab", as locals call it.
 Many have traveled to become more eloquent including Sir Walter Scott, world leaders, American presidents, and international entertainers.
 They all come for this promise: kiss the Blarney Stone, and "you’ll never again be lost for words."

 Special occasions

 Kissing under the mistletoe

+A soldier in a sheepskin coat kissing a French farm-girl under a sprig of mistletoe, near Hesdin, France, 20 December 1917.

 It is a Christmas custom for a couple who meet under a mistletoe to kiss.
 Mistletoe is commonly used as a Christmas decoration, though such use was rarely alluded to until the 18th century.
 The tradition has spread throughout the English-speaking world but is largely unknown in the rest of Europe.
 It was described in 1820 by American author Washington Irving in his The Sketch Book of Geoffrey Crayon, Gent.: